 5. The Board of Directors can suspend a Member due to any of the above-mentioned reasons.
-A suspension that is not followed within three (3) months by a decision to terminate the membership ends on the expiry of that period.
+A suspension that is not followed by a decision to terminate the membership within three (3) months of the decision of suspension, ends on the expiry of such period.

 6. With termination of membership all claims resulting from the membership relation are withdrawn.